 Procurement is the sourcing, acquiring and payment process for obtaining goods and services from vendors.
 It includes several steps, from identifying a business’ needs to selecting suppliers, negotiating contracts and managing relationships with those suppliers.
 Procurement focuses on cost savings and building solid relationships with suppliers over the long term.

 Purchasing is a small part of the procurement process.
 It deals with the specific actions of buying goods and services, making payments and ensuring these materials are delivered on time and meet the needs of the business.
-Purchasing is more about the day-to-day transactions, while procurement is more about the overall planning to meet a company’s needs effectively.
+The purchasing process is more about the day-to-day transactions, while procurement functions more as part of the overall planning to meet a company’s needs effectively.

 5 Mistakes to Avoid in Procurement